MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

     </tr>
 </table>

-### Developer programs

-Microsoft offers several developer programs to help you develop and publish Windows games.
-To publish a game in the Windows Store, you'll need to create a developer account on Windows Dev Center.
-Other programs may be of interest depending on your game and studio needs, and can create opportunities such as Xbox One development and Xbox Live integration.

-#### Windows Dev Center
+### Windows Dev Center

 Registering a developer account on the Windows Dev Center is the first step towards publishing your Windows game.
 A developer account lets you reserve your game's name and submit free or paid games to the Windows Store for all Windows devices.
 Use your developer account to manage your game and in-game products, get detailed analytics, and enable services that create great experiences for your players around the world.

+Microsoft also offers several developer programs to help you develop and publish Windows games.
+We recommend seeing if any are right for you before registering for a Dev Center account.
+For more info, go to [Developer programs](#developer-programs)

 <table>
     <colgroup>